Chervonets: 1930s and later

 In 1937 one-, three-, five-, and ten-chervonets banknotes in new design were issued, and Lenin's portrait first appeared on chervonets banknotes.
 But inscription on gold equivalent of chervonets was replaced with information that banknotes are backed with gold, precious metals and other assets of the State Bank.

 The chervonets was suspended entirely after the monetary reform of 1947.
 However, a large number of golden chervontsy were struck in the 1920s design before the 1980 Summer Olympics in Moscow, for sale to collectors (1,000,000 coins of proof quality dated 1980) and businesses (6,565,000 uncirculated coins, dated 1975–1982).
-It was hoped that the Soviet chervontsy would compete with the South African Kruggerand, the popular bullion coin of the time.
+It was hoped that the Soviet chervontsy would compete with the South African Krugerrand, the popular bullion coin of the time.
 This issue contains 8.6026 g of .900 fine gold (0.2489 troy ounces).

 In 1995 the Central Bank of the Russian Federation launched sales of 1975−1982 gold-chervonets bullion coins to Russian commercial banks.
 In 2001 the late-Soviet gold chervonets was granted the status of a legal tender by the Central Bank and turned into an official investment coin.
 In the middle of the 2000s the stock of gold chervonets in the Central Bank's vaults came to the end, and a minting of a new investment gold coin, Saint George the Victorious, was started in 2006.

+The premiums on Russian gold coinage increased following the war against Ukraine for roubles as well as chervonets.
+The reason for this is sanctions levied on Russia from within Europe and the UK, which forced banks to prevent bank transfers which has any reference to 'Russia' or Russian products regardless of where the seller was based which led to difficulties importing gold chervonet coins into the UK and other European countries during the Russian invasion of Ukraine.